 PRACTICE

-Think of your practise like this:
+Think of your practice like this:

 7 days-a-week = excellent